AthenZ/k8s-athenz-webhook/README.md

 #### X.509 (recommended)
-The recommended approach for authentication is to attach the Athenz CA to the Kubernetes API CA. This will mean clients will specify Athenz certificates for their connection in the kube config and be authenticated through a common CA.
+The recommended approach for authentication is to attach the Athenz CA to the Kubernetes API CA. This will mean clients will specify Athenz certificates for their connection in the kube config and be authenticated through the use of a common CA.

 ### Authorization
 Authorization is done by calling Athenz to check if the client has access to the